louwersj/ociForwardFunction/ociCloudEvents2azureSentinel/README.md

 # OCI Cloud Events towards MS Azure Sentinel
 The ociCloudEvents2azureSentinel integration function is used to integrate Oracle Cloud and Microsft Azure Sentinel by leveraging the Azure HTTP Data Collector API to send log data to Azure Monitor from a REST API client.
 It has to be noted that, after an event is posted to the Azure API it takes Azure at the moment around two minutes to process data in the background before it is shown in your workspace.

+## Deployment
+The deployment of this specific function is a standard deployment which is described in the deployment section of the standard documentation for this project.
+No deviations from the standard apply for this.

 ## Configuration
 To be able to configure the integration you will need some information from Azure.
 For the integration to work the "workspace ID" and the "primary Key" (or secondary key) are needed.
 Those can be retreived via the "Agent Management" settings in your Log Analytics Workspace in Micrsoft Azure.
 The below screenshot shows where the information can be retrieved.